petermattia/petermattia/about.md

 In particular, two identically-named gentlemen have a much larger web presence than I.
-I'm not [Peter Attia, M.D.](http://eatingacademy.com/dr-peter-attia), although we both went to Stanford after studying engineering as an undergraduate (although that's about where the similarities end).
-I'm also not the Peter Attia of [cucumbernebula.com](http://www.cucumbernebula.com/peter-attia/), who works on search engine optimization.
+I'm not [Peter Attia, M.D.](http://eatingacademy.com/dr-peter-attia), although we both went to Stanford after studying engineering as an undergraduate.
+I'm also not the Peter Attia
+of [cucumbernebula.com](http://www.cucumbernebula.com/peter-attia/),
+who works on search engine optimization.